-A student, student group, or student organization may submit an appeal to the Vice President for Student Affairs or designee once the decision of the administrative or conduct committee hearing is reached.
+A student, student group, or student organization may submit an appeal to Dean of Students once the decision of the administrative or student conduct committee hearing is reached.
 A decision may be appealed for one or more of the following reasons:

-(1) Substantial violation of the hearing procedure.
-If the appeal is based on substantial violation of the hearing procedure, the following should be noted: Citation of specific procedural errors, reason(s) why procedural error was not mentioned in the original hearing, and reason(s) why correction of error can contribute to a decision other than the one originally made; and

-(2) New evidence, witnesses or facts.
+- (1) Substantial violation of the hearing procedure.
+If the appeal is based on substantial violation of the hearing procedure, the following should be noted: Citation of specific procedural errors, reason(s) why procedural error was not mentioned in the original hearing, and reason(s) why correction of error can contribute to a decision other than the one originally made; and - (2) New evidence, witnesses or facts.
 If the appeal is based on new facts, the following must be included: A description of new evidence, name(s) of person(s) who can present this evidence (if any), or reasons why the evidence was not discussed at the original hearing, and reason(s) why the evidence can contribute to a decision other than that which was originally made.

-Note: An appeal may not be submitted to the Vice President for Student Affairs or designee simply due to a student disagreeing with the assigned sanctions associated with being found responsible for a student conduct violation.
+Note: An appeal may not be submitted to the Dean of Students simply due to a student disagreeing with the assigned sanctions associated with being found responsible for a student conduct violation.